Community Services Grant Program

 - Grant requests can be made for all project and activity types that provide social services to residents of Hillsboro.

-The 2016-2017 Community Services Grant Program application process is now CLOSED.
+The 2017-2018 Community Services Grant Program application process is now OPEN.

 Funding for the Community Services Grant Program may be modified or suspended during times of economic downturn, when revenue sources for the City are reduced and/or by City Council consistent with the adopted budget.